 If habitat loss is the cause, mitigation is inherently difficult.
 Habitat loss needs to be prevented and restoration attempted in any case, independent of its relation with crop damage.
-But it is highly unlikely that habitat restoration will be effective in preventing crop damage.
-The expected time required for restoration is large; in the meanwhile the populations may adapt to suboptimal habitats and keep breeding outside the so called preferred habitat.
+The importance of habitat protection and restoration is not under question, but whether habitat restoration will be effective in preventing crop damage is the question.
+The expected time required for restoration is large; in the meanwhile the populations may adapt to presumed suboptimal habitats and keep breeding outside the so called preferred habitat.
 With increase in populations the restored habitat is likely to turn inadequate.
 Therefore although restoration needs to be done for multiple other reasons, we cannot expect it to resolve the crop damage problem.